 - Visit Tent City.
 Located at the Helena River Reach Park near the Mississippi River, the camping area welcomes a collection of campers and hard-core blues fans from around the world in the week leading up to The Biscuit.
 They even have a “mayor” of Tent City.

 - Attend a live broadcast of King Biscuit Time.
-The longest-running daily blues radio show in the U.S, the legendary program is hosted by Blues Hall of Famer “Sunshine” Sonny Payne, who has been at the helm of the show since 1951.
-The radio show was the launching pad for, among others, Sonny Boy Williamson II and Robert Lockwood, Jr. The legendary B.B.
+The longest-running daily blues radio show in the U.S. The radio show was the launching pad for, among others, Sonny Boy Williamson II and Robert Lockwood, Jr. The legendary B.B.
 King was quoted as saying he would listen to King Biscuit Time while working in the cotton fields in nearby Mississippi.
 The broadcast takes place at the Delta Cultural Center Visitors Center at 141 Cherry St. While you’re there, take a selfie in front of the drum used by the King Biscuit Time band.

 - Stroll along the levee walk.
 You’ll get a great view of the historic downtown area.

-- Head to the Main Stage for the Michael Burks Memorial Jam on Warm-Up Wednesday, Oct.
-7. Warm-Up Wednesday is an opportunity for people to experience a “behind-the-scenes” look at how the festival comes together.
+- Head to the Main Stage for Warm-Up Wednesday on Warm-Up Wednesday, Oct.
+5. Warm-Up Wednesday is an opportunity for people to experience a “behind-the-scenes” look at how the festival comes together.
 Food and beverage vendors will be open to the public, and festival wristbands (required to access the Main Stage area) and Blues Bucks will also be available for purchase.
 The official Festival Store will also be open, offering a wide variety of licensed King Biscuit Blues Festival products, including t-shirts, posters, pins and much more.
 The Michael Burks Memorial Jam is free and open to the public and always features performers who come in early for the festival.